jason-kerney/blog/_drafts/2021-09-10-the-spread-of-others.md

 ## Important Note

 There are a lot of real geo-political issues around othering.
-For the purpose of this article, I am going to limit the discussion to those that happen in the office, and mostly those that happen around different small group cultures.
+For this article, I am going to limit the discussion to those that happen in the office, and mostly those that happen around different small group cultures.
 This does not mean the other issues are not important, nor insignificant.
 If you are experiencing othering for sexual, racial, or broader cultural differences please seek qualified [help](https://civilrights.justice.gov/).

 ## Small Group Cultures